 Also, replacing the handles and baskets on an aluminum pole is a cinch.
 At least it is when compared to the irritating (and sometimes stressful) process of replacing either element on an expensive pair of carbon fiber poles with cork handles.

-That’s not to say I don’t love those expensive carbon fiber poles, but aluminum works just fine for nearly any application.
+That’s not to say I don’t love those expensive carbon fiber poles, but aluminum works just fine for most applications.

 Aluminum poles are stiffer than, and not as responsive as, composite or carbon fiber-based poles.
 This is what I consider to be their main drawback.